vertexproject/synapse/docs/synapse/glossary.rst

 Cell
 ----

-The Cell is a basic building block of Synapse services, including the Cortex.
-See :ref:`dev_architecture` for more information about the features provided by a Cell.
+The Cell is a basic building block of a :ref:`gloss-synapse-svc`, including the :ref:`gloss-cortex`.
+See :ref:`dev_architecture` for additional detail.

 .. _gloss-col-embed: